scottongithub/flac-to-lossy/readme.md

 Multiple threads/encoding sessions running at the same time is supported

-Encoding can be stopped (via ctrl-c) and restarted later, for larger sets.
+Encoding can be stopped (ctrl-c) and restarted later, for larger sets.
 Unfinished files from the interrupted session(s) will be cleaned up and started again

 ## How it works